telefonicaid/kafnus/doc/02_architecture.md

 - Easy to add new flows by defining new Kafnus NGSI agents.
 - Flexible topic-to-table mapping via Kafka headers and SMT.
 - Kafnus Connect sink configuration is modular (JSON files).
-- MongoDB pipeline can evolve independently.
+- PostGIS, MongoDB and HTTP pipelines can evolve independently.

 ---